 Middle School Art 2 (grades 7-8) - Debby Jasinski - During this yearlong course (24 weeks), students will continue to experiment with various art forms including: color theory, drawing, painting, and other media.
 The purpose of the course is to further develop student skills through a variety of more advanced projects.
 An art journal is supplied, so come prepared with a #2B drawing pencil.
-Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 9-10:30 am Cost: \$625; after 7/4 \$640; after 8/4 \$655 + \$60 supply fee (See special rates on package deals for 6/7 grades.)
+Time: Wednesdays; 9-10:30 am Dates: Fall 8/31-11/16/22 and Spring 1/18-4/12/23

+Cost: \$685; 8/1 - \$715 (includes \$60 supply fee)

 High School Art (grades 9-12) - Debby Jasinski - During this yearlong course (24 weeks), students will explore the elements of art: color, line, form, space, value and texture and discover how they were used throughout history and how they can be used today.
 Students will create their own artworks with a selection of different media and techniques in the areas such as: graphite, pen and ink, watercolor, acrylics, and other types of media.
 Students will work on activities as a group and more advanced students will work on individual projects.
 This course counts 1 credit on the high school transcript and may be taken up to four years in high school.
 Students will need to bring their supplies to class every week.
-Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 1:30-3:30 pm Cost: \$725; after 7/4 \$740; after 8/4 \$755 + \$60 supply fee Drawing (Grades 7-12) - Debby Jasinski - It is often said that "anyone can learn to draw."
+Time: Wednesdays; 1:30-3:30 pm Date: Fall 8/31-11/16/22 and Spring 1/18-4/12/23

+Cost: \$785; 8-1 - \$815 (includes \$60 supply fee)

+Drawing (Grades 9-12) - Debby Jasinski - It is often said that "anyone can learn to draw."
 After learning and practicing the basic techniques of drawing, even the beginner will be impressed with his/her progress.
 While being introduced to a variety of drawing media, students work from drawings that are designed for them to be able to accomplish with limited hands-on help from a teacher.
 Students will learn and practice basic drawing skills including sketching, proportions, linear perspective, line quality, and shading.
 Students will develop a discerning eye and learn to move from simple 2D to more complete 3D drawings.
 No textbook needed; all supplies will be provided.
 This course counts as 1 credit on the high school transcript.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 10:45-12:15 pm Cost: \$625; after 7/4 \$640; after 8/4 \$655 + \$60 supply fee Updated 5/12/2021 8 | P a g e
+Time: Tuesdays; 10:45-12:15 pm